-Of course it’s high time there was an enquiry into maleness, which is all too often simplified as a concept.
-American writer, James Baldwin, blamed the American state.
-Referring to the American ideal of masculinity, he is quoted at the entrance to the exhibition: ‘It created ‘cowboys and Indians, good guys and bad guys, punks and studs, tough guys and softies, butch and faggot, black and white.
+Of course it’s high time there was an enquiry into maleness.
+According to writer, James Baldwin, the American state and indeed American cinema have a lot to answer for.
+At the entrance to the show he is quoted: ‘It created ‘cowboys and Indians, good guys and bad guys, punks and studs, tough guys and softies, butch and faggot, black and white.
 It is an ideal so paralytically infantile that it is virtually forbidden – as an unpatriotic act- that the American boy evolve into the complexity of manhood’.

 You could say women have had to face the same stereotyping but they have known how to fight back.

-Males meanwhile are not good at organising themselves to form vocal groups.
-‘Fathers for justice’ is the only protest group which springs to mind.
+Males meanwhile have been less adept at organising themselves into protest groups.
+‘Fathers for justice’ is the only one which springs to mind.
 It never had much oomph!
-Are men bad at expressing together what they need?
+Are men bad generally bad at voicing what they need?

 Masculinities: Liberation through photography is a magnificent journey into maleness and the good news is, is that it doesn’t exclude women, for some of the most memorable images of the show is the work of women photographers.